 Year 6 girls who are registered to sit the Entrance Examination will be invited to attend an Abbey Interview Day in the Autumn Term.
 This gives the girls a real opportunity to sample life at The Abbey.
 During the half day, your daughter will participate in a workshop and an activity session as well as a short informal interview in order to gain a better understanding of her interests and ideas.
 Lunch will be included.
 Your daughter will experience life as an Abbey girl, make new friends and start to get to know her teachers.

 For entry into Year 9 and other years, informal interviews may be arranged with the Admissions team.

 The annual Entrance Examination will be held on Saturday 9 January 2021 and the girls will sit papers in English, Mathematics and Reasoning.

 Once you receive the offer of a place for your daughter you will need to send back the Form of Acceptance and a non-refundable £1,000 deposit (£500 of this is kept for the duration of your daughter's time at The Abbey, and £500 is deducted from the first term's fee invoice).
 We will keep you up to date with details about familiarisation events for both you and your daughter and information to help you prepare for her first day.

-Girls at Prep Schools that provide the opportunity for them to stay for Years 7 and 8 may sit the entrance exams for Year 6 pupils at the same time as all those applying for Year 7 entry.
-Offers of places made at that time for entry to Year 9 are subject to the formality of a girl's school confirming her continued positive progress.
-Girls should still take Common Entrance for setting and streaming purposes on entry to The Abbey in Year 9.
-In the extended period prior to entry girls will be invited to The Abbey on a number of occasions, to get to know the school, the teachers and the girls they will be joining in Year 9.
+Girls at Prep Schools that extend to Year 7 and 8 are invited to sit the Entrance Examination for Year 6 pupils at the same time as all those applying for Upper III (Year 7) entry.
+Offers of places made at that time for deferred entry to Upper IV (Year 9) are at the discretion of the Head and subject to the formality of a girl's school confirming her continued positive progress.
+Over the two years, girls will be invited to keep in touch and to get to know their future classmates through visits and news.